Estimated impact on violent crime:

 The YEF has funded the Thames Valley Violence Reduction Unit, The Behavioural Insights Team and University of Hull to run a trial of A&E Navigator programmes across five hospitals.

-A report summarising the findings of the A&E navigator programme in Glasgow Royal Infirmary.
+A report summarising the findings of the A&E navigator programme in Glasgow Royal Infirmary in 2017.